-1.0 Introduction
+1. Introduction

-- 1.1 As part of its commitment to best practice in delivery of the planning service, the Broads Authority as Local Planning Authority (LPA) engages regularly with its service users to seek their views on the quality of the service.
-This occurs annually, although most National Parks undertake this on a two-yearly cycle. - 1.2 This report sets out the results of this engagement in 2019.
+- 1.1.
+As part of its commitment to best practice in delivery of the planning service, the Broads Authority as Local Planning Authority (LPA) engages regularly with its service users to seek their views on the quality of the service.
+This occurs annually, although most National Parks undertake this on a two-yearly cycle. - 1.2.
+This report sets out the results of the engagement in 2021.

-2.0 Customer satisfaction survey
+2. Customer Satisfaction Survey

-- 2.1 The customer satisfaction survey was undertaken by sending a questionnaire to all applicants and agents who had received a decision on a planning application during the period 1st February to 30th April 2019.
-A total of 57 survey forms were sent out.
+2.1.
+The customer satisfaction survey was undertaken by sending a questionnaire to all applicants and agents who had received a decision on a planning application during the period 1 January to 31 March 2021.
+A total of 53 survey emails were sent out.
 This is the standard methodology used by all of the National Parks over a given period of time.
-The contact details used were those submitted on the relevant application form. - 2.2 As in previous years, the questionnaire asked the recipients to respond and rate the service in respect of the following areas: - 1) Advice prior to, and during, the application process - 2) Communication on the progress of the application - 3) Speed of response to queries - 4) Clarity of the reasons for the Decision - 5) Being treated fairly and being listened to - 6) The overall processing of the application - 2.3 The survey also gave the opportunity for users to rate the service on elements it did well and those which could be improved, as well as giving a general comments section.
-A copy of the questionnaire is attached at Appendix 1. - 2.4 Fourteen completed questionnaires were returned, representing a response rate of 24.6%.
-This is an increase in response rate compared to 2018 (16%), and is encouraging as an online survey had been created with the aim of improving the number of responses.
-A greater response rate results in a better and more accurate understanding of the level of satisfaction.
+The contact details used were those submitted on the relevant application form.

+- 2.2.
+As in previous years, the questionnaire asked the recipients to respond and rate the service in respect of the following areas: - 1.
+Advice prior to, and during, the application process - 2.
+Communication on the progress of the application - 3.
+Speed of response to queries - 4.
+Clarity of the reasons for the decision - 5.
+Being treated fairly and being listened to - 6.
+The overall processing of the application - 2.3.
+The survey also gave the opportunity for users to rate the service on elements it did well and those which could be improved, as well as giving a general comments section.
+A copy of the questionnaire is attached at Appendix 1.